m-laprise/brokerage-abm/README.md

-# BrokerageABM: Brokerage in Matching Markets
+# Brokerage-ABM: Brokerage in Matching Markets

 Replication code for an agent-based study of brokerage in matching markets.
-The model examines when brokers create value by finding new counterparties, when they create value by assessing possible matches, and how their information and services shape their network position over time.

 ## The model